kenbzhou/optipod/misc/cluster-setup.md

-# How to set up a fresh Kubernetes cluster
+# How to set up a fresh Kubernetes cluster <-- TESTED AND WORKING

 ## 1. Prerequisites on all nodes
 ```bash